thewatermethod/dont-dream/content/adventures/phantom-of-the-arcade.md

 ## Magical Item

-A large metal helmet
+A large metal bird

-_It makes it impossible to see, and hard to breathe, but you look like a very cool robot_
+_Staring into it's eyes makes it hard to breathe for you to breathe_

-When you put it on, you are deprived of all your senses and open yourself up to the insight of the universe.
+When you meditate on the bird, you are deprived of all your senses and open yourself up to the insight of the universe.
 Roll + POWER.
 On a 10+, choose 2.
 On a 7-9, choose 3.
 On a miss, choose 4.

 - Take the advantage to your next roll.
 - Gain a clue